pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/BackendModules/Confphp/Index.rst

          Defines the PHP script which the module is run by.
 The backend will link to this script when the module is activated.

-         Special keyword is “\_DISPATCH” which will indicate that the “typo3/mod.php” script is used to access the module.
+         Special keyword is "\_DISPATCH" which will indicate that the "typo3/mod.php" script is used to access the module.

 .. container:: table-row